SoftPoachedEggs/build-javascript-quiz/readme.md

 # Javascript Quiz Build Project

-This is a quiz build project that is intended to demonstrate the use of JSON to store remaining time of a time along with initials after the quiz has concludedd.
+This is a quiz build project that is intended to demonstrate the use of JSON to store remaining time of a time along with initials after the quiz has concluded.

 ## Installation